mattiasoldani/succosim_22_desy_preshower/README.md

 - a larger-area tracking module,
 - a bending magne,
-- a homogeneous calorimeter (a lead glass block) for the photons and
+- a homogeneous calorimeter (a lead glass block) for photons and
-- a sampling calorimeter (10 layers of lead and BC400 plastic scintillator) for the (negative) charged particles
+- a sampling calorimeter (10 layers of lead and BC400 plastic scintillator) for (negative) charged particles

 lie downstream.
 Such a configuration has been chosen to imitate the typical INSULAb beamtest one.
 All the detectors provide experimental-like data via the scoring system &mdash; see the dedicated section.